 While quantitative analysis helps us generate hypotheses and uncover patterns in the data, qualitative approaches, such as ethnography and fieldwork, explain those patterns and substantiate data with rich details.
 Combining the two approaches, we can interpret the data in a contextually rich and anthropologically relevant way.

-Ajda Pretnar
+Ajda Pretnar, Dan Podjed

 Podatkovno rudarjenje senzorjev v delovnem okolju: nov pristop k antropologiji